mediquo/docs-sdk/docs/patients.md

 In case many patients are provided, **the operation will either success or fail as a whole**, meaning that in case of an error, no patients will be created or updated.

-If a `plan` is provided, the patient will have fully access to mediQuo and it will be treated as a patient fully capable to use all of mediQuo features.
-In case no `plan` is provided the patient will be treated as an unsubscribed and won't be able to use any paid feature.
-If you want to unsubscribe a patient from mediQuo, simply omit the `plan` parameter.
+If attribute `plan` is provided, the patient will be treated as a subscribed user fully capable to access all features.
+In case no plan is provided, the patient will be treated as an unsubscribed user and won't be able to use any paid feature.
+Omit attribute `plan` in order to unsubscribe a patient.

 Since the endpoint handles the data asyncronally, it is possible that there is a **small delay between the request and the data being available**.